Maengdeul/HALLYM-System-Programming-/README.md

 # Term Project
 # 1:N Async Chatting by C

-강동우 : 암호화 알고리즘 적용 & 채팅 서버, 클라이언트 개발
+강동우 : Applicate encrypt algorithm to program and delvelop chatting server and client

-허재웅 : 채팅 서버, 클라이언트 개발
+허재웅 : Develop chatting server and client

 ------------------------------------------------------------------------------